thedavecarroll/AdventOfCode/2020/Day1/README.md

 # --- Day 1: Report Repair ---

+## PowerShell Learning

+For this puzzle, `for` loops each with a `label` is crucial.
+This allows you to break out of nested loops to an upper level loop.

 ## --- Part One ---

 After saving Christmas five years in a row, you've decided to take a vacation at a nice resort on a tropical island.
 Surely, Christmas will go on without you.